akb825/Cuttlefish/README.md

 Once generated, the project may be opened through Visual Studio and built as normal.
 The `RUN_TESTS` project may be built in order to run the tests.

 In order to install the libraries and tool, run Visual Studio as administrator, perform a release build, and run the `INSTALL` project.
 The default installation location is `C:\Program Files\Cuttlefish`.
-After installation, it's recommended to place the `C:\Program Files\Cutlefish\bin` folder on your `PATH` environment variable to run the `cuttlefish` tool from the command line.
+After installation, it's recommended to place the `C:\Program Files\Cuttlefish\bin` folder on your `PATH` environment variable to run the `cuttlefish` tool from the command line.

 ## Options